rohan-091/samplecodes/README.md

 # samplecodes
 This repo contains some sample programs on post processing of onboard carbody floor accelerations to calculate spectrogram and ride comfort index.
 Ride comfort indices are calculated using EN12999 standard and sperling index calculation procedures.
 Ride comfort calculation module is adopted from github repo compfy and modified to introduce capability of tracibility (location,time, coach travel direction, track section in swedish network and coach ID tracibility).
-1. File 02_load_processes_bumperbox_RCI.py : calculated ride comfort indices
+1. 02_load_processes_bumperbox_RCI.py : calculated ride comfort indices (program has been anonymized to ensure confidentiality of the source data)
-2. 05_spectrogram.py - calculates and stores spectrograms
+2. 05_spectrogram.py - calculates and stores spectrograms (program has been anonymized to ensure confidentiality of the source data)